damianhakert/damianhakert.github.io/source/_posts/2016-02-29-omnibus-gitlab-package-why-on-earth.md

 Omnibus-gitlab package does a lot for the end user but because of that it assumes quite a lot.
 It will create the directories and files on the file system and assume that it can do so.
-It will create system users.
-It will occupy ports.
+It will create the system users.
+It will occupy the ports.
-It ships with its own UNIX init supervision, runit.
+It ships with its own UNIX init supervision system, runit.
 It ships with libraries that can already exist on the system (albeit might be a different version).

 For a very large portion of users all of the above won't matter but there are environments which are highly restrictive.